vkurpad/synapse-ai/Readme.md

 Once the cognitive services resource deployment completes, save the key and the region for the resorce.
 These will be parameters to your pipeline.

 Configure a linked service for an Azure Data Lake service and add the sample reviews file to a container called `hotel-reviews` in a folder named `input`.
+The pipeline requies a few other sinks that are all folders in the same container.

 Configure a Synapse SQL pool for where the putputs will be written.